 Uptown or Downtown?

 Most stations have separate entrances for each direction.
-Each entrance is always marked with a letter or line number and an end station.
-To make it easier to navigate Manhattan, they also add an indication of whether the station is in the "Uptown" or "Downtown" direction, so you don't have to look up where that terminus is.
+Each entrance is always marked with a letter or line number and the terminus.
+To make it easier to navigate Manhattan, they also add a label indicating whether the station is in the "Uptown" or "Downtown" direction so you don't have to look up where the terminus is.
 But what does that mean?

 • Uptown - northbound trains